-The Center provides the state with a detailed survey and assists the planning committee in administering the survey to all of the state's problem-solving courts.
+The Center reviews relevant data from previous surveys, evaluations, and strategic plans, and examines your statewide treatment court program's history, design, and operations via a thorough document review.
+In many cases, the Center also provides the state with a detailed survey and assists the planning committee in administering the survey to all of the state's treatment courts.
 The survey is designed to assess target population, screening and referral processes, treatment services, client supervision, and many other areas of operations.
-It also gathers important data from the state's problem-solving courts.
-The Center analyzes the results of the survey and produces a report summarizing key findings.
+It also gathers important data from the state's treatment courts.
+The Center analyzes the results of the survey, in conjunction with other information obtained over the course of the needs assessment, and produces a report summarizing key findings.

-- Stakeholder Focus Groups and Interviews The Center facilitates focus groups and interviews with key stakeholders, including treatment court judges, court coordinators, treatment providers, probation officers, and others, to develop a more nuanced understanding of the issues facing the state's problem-solving courts.
+Stakeholder Focus Groups and Interviews

+The Center facilitates focus groups and interviews with key stakeholders, including treatment court judges, court coordinators, treatment providers, probation officers, peers, and others to develop a more nuanced understanding of the issues facing the state's treatment courts.
-3. Strategic Planning Workshop

-Following the needs assessment, the Center leads an on-site strategic planning workshop with the planning committee.
+- 3. Strategic Planning Workshop | Following the needs assessment, the Center leads an on-site strategic planning workshop with the planning committee.
 With the Center's guidance, the planning committee reviews the needs assessment, identifies planning priorities, develops a mission statement, and creates a detailed action plan outlining goals, objectives, and tasks needed to carry out the strategic plan.
-Common areas of focus include promoting fidelity to best practices, developing statewide training strategies for new and experienced team members, creating a statewide data collection and evaluation protocol, and allocating resources efficiently.

-4. Final Plan and Ongoing Support

-After the strategic planning workshop, Center staff continue to work closely with the planning committee to finalize the strategic plan and provide implementation support.
+Common areas of focus include promoting fidelity to best practices, developing statewide training strategies for new and experienced team members, creating a statewide data collection and evaluation protocol, and allocating resources efficiently. - 4.
+Final Plan and Ongoing Support | After the strategic planning workshop, Center staff continue to work closely with the planning committee to finalize the strategic plan and provide implementation support.

-Acknowledgements

-Thanks to generous funding from the U.S. Department of Justice, Bureau of Justice Assistance, the Center offers these strategic planning services at no cost.
+Acknowledgements | Thanks to generous funding from the U.S. Department of Justice, Office of Justice Programs, Bureau of Justice Assistance, the Center offers these strategic planning services at no cost.